deusfinance/app-ui/README.md

 # app-ui

-It's front-end app that will be run on https://app.deus.finance.
+the front-end app, that runs on https://app.deus.finance.

 ### Install packages
 `npm install`